IFRS Financial Statements

 New standards and interpretations not yet adopted

-These amendments providerelief from discontinuing hedge accounting when novation of a derivative designated as a hedging instrument meets certain criteria.
-These amendments are effective for annual periods beginning on or after 1 January 2014.
-The Group has not novated its derivatives during the current period.
-The Company is currently evaluating the requirements to IAS 39, and has not yet determined the impact on the consolidated financial statements.
+The following amendment will apply prospectively for annual period beginning on or after 1 January 2016.
+The Company is currently evaluating the requirements of below amendments, and has not yet determined the impact on the consolidated financial statements.

 4. Property, plant and equipment